Prescription Drugs Overview

-You are facing up to 3 years in prison, to be served consecutively in addition to any prison time for the underlying offense.
+You are facing up to three years in prison, to be served consecutively in addition to any prison time for the underlying offense.

 § 21a-278a.
 Penalty for illegal manufacture, distribution, sale, prescription or administration

-The first element is that the defendant, obtained or attempted to obtain / procured or attempted to procure the administration of, a prescription drug.
-“Attempt, “obtain” and “procure” have their ordinary meanings under this statute.
-“Administer” means the direct application of a controlled substance, whether by injection, inhalation, ingestion or any other means, to the body of a patient or research subject by: (A) a practitioner, or, in (his/her) presence, by (his/her) authorized agent, or (B) the patient or research subject at the direction and in the presence of the practitioner, or (C) a nurse or intern under the direction and supervision of a practitioner.
+The first element is that the defendant, obtained or attempted to obtain/procured or attempted to procure the administration of, a prescription drug.
+“Attempt, “obtain,” and “procure” have their ordinary meanings under this statute.
+“Administer” means the direct application of a controlled substance, whether by injection, inhalation, ingestion or any other means, to the body of a patient or research subject by: (A) a practitioner, or, in their presence, by their authorized agent, or (B) the patient or research subject at the direction and in the presence of the practitioner, or (C) a nurse or intern under the direction and supervision of a practitioner.

 Penalties for Forged Prescriptions

-Obtaining a prescription by altering or misrepresenting a written instrument is Forgery a class D felony.
-A conviction of this offense carries a mandatory minimum 1 year in jail and up to 5 years in jail, along with a fine up to $5,000.
+Obtaining a prescription by altering or misrepresenting a written instrument is forgery a Class D felony.
+A conviction of this offense carries a mandatory minimum one year in jail and up to five years in jail, along with a fine up to $5,000.

 Conn.
 Gen. Stat. § 21a-108.
 Illegal obtaining or supplying of drugs.
 Forged labels.